pub struct BufferSlice<'a> {

 , instance.poll_all(..)

-The callback will be called on the thread that first calls the above functions after the gpu work has completed.
-There are no restrictions on the code you can run in the callback, however on native the call to the function will not complete until the callback returns, so prefer keeping callbacks short and used to set flags, send messages, etc.
+The callback runs on the thread that first calls one of the above functions after the GPU work completes.
+There are no restrictions on the code you can run in the callback; however, on native the polling call will not return until the callback finishes, so keep callbacks short (set flags, send messages, etc.).

 This can also be performed using Buffer::map_async()